morphine-cake/ensori/README.md

 ---

 <p align="center">
-  Made with ❤️ by the Sjöfn Team
+  Made with ❤️ by Burak Başcı
 </p>